stonerlab/stonerplots/docs/source/userguide.rst

 Preparing Poster or Presentation Figures
 ----------------------------------------

-Having made your nice figures for your thesis and possibly a paper, you are likley to also want to use them for a talk or poster.
+Having made your nice figures for your thesis and possibly a paper, you are likely to also want to use them for a talk or poster.
 Again, the use of stylesheets lets you quickly swiotch formatting settings to be appropriate.
-For posters and presentations, the main features are that you need to increase the size of all of the plot elements (lines, symbols , fonts etc.).
-Generally we use something like PowerPoint to make posters and presentation (you can use LaTeX if you have particularly masochistic tendencies!) and the easiest way to import the figures is as `.png` files.::
+For posters and presentations, the main features are that you need to increase the size of all of the plot elements (lines, symbols , fonts, etc.).
+Generally, we use something like PowerPoint to make posters and presentations (you can use LaTeX if you have particularly masochistic tendencies!) and the easiest way to import the figures is as `.png` files.::

     with SavedFigure(figures/"fig_01.png", style=["stoner","[poster"], autoclose=True):